code-xD/100-days-of-move/docs/Eliza_04.md

    - Helps manage computational resources
    - Typically ranges from 50 to 4096 tokens

-   > Tokens represent chunks of text that the model processes and generates.
-Typically, one token is roughly equivalent to a word or a part of a word in English.
-For example, the sentence "Hello, world!" is encoded into several tokens.
-Understanding token limits helps ensure responses are concise and computationally efficient.

 3. **Top P Sampling**: Alternative to temperature for controlling response diversity
    - Uses cumulative probability to select tokens
    - Provides more nuanced randomness control